Who was the Parkland shooter’s mother Brenda Woodard?

 Adding to the instability in his life, his adoptive father Roger passed away from a heart condition in August 2004, aged just 67, and his adoptive mother, Lynda, died at 68 in November 2017, just three months before the high school massacre took place.

-That left Nikolas an orphan, living with kindly relatives and friends, attending an adult education centre and working at a local branch of Dollar Tree to make ends meet.
+That left Cruz an orphan, living with kindly relatives and friends, attending an adult education centre and working at a local branch of Dollar Tree to make ends meet.

 In appealing for compassion, Ms McNeill said the defendant continues today to exhibit disturbing obsessions with “video games, guns, exercise, bowel movements, vegan diets and, most recently, demons and Satan”, insisting his behaviour has its roots in his birth mother’s chaotic and criminal lifestyle and that he needs institutional help.